rubyworks/rubytest/README.md

 framework only supports one subtext per test case, i.e. the context, in which case the context and subtext effectively share a single description.)

+A test object can provide `#tags` which must return a one-word string or array of one-word strings.
+The test runner can use this field to limit the particular tests that are run.

+Likewise a test object may provide `#component` which must give the full name of a class, module or method.
+Methods must also be representd by their full name.
+For example, `MyClass#foo` and `MyClass::bar` for an instance method and a class method, respectively.

 A test framework may raise a `Pending` exception and a test will be recorded as a "todo" item.
 Ruby Test defines `class Pending < Excpetion; end`.
 A test framework can also to define this class, if need be.

-Any raised excpetion that repsonds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
+Any raised excpetion that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
+Ruby Test extends the Extension class to support this method for all exceptions.

+## Future Considerations

+The original specification utlized an `Assertion` base class (defined as `class Assertion < Excpetion; end`) to distinguish assertion failures from regular exceptions.
+It was later determined that a common `#assertion` method was more flexible and easier for test frameworks to support.

+Likewise the `Pending` class might not be the best approach, but a #pending method in the Exception class does not seem correct.
+And, on the other hand, it is not clear if a `#pending?` method on the test object suffices (in which case it is essentially the same as `#omit?`, simply labeled differently).

+Feedback on any of these consideration is greatly appreciated.
+Just post up an new [issue](http://rubyworks.github/test/issues).

 ## Usage